donadonny/Fitting-Room/README.md

 ### Possible features:
+* Make a sort of timeline view like facebook/instagram?
 * If enough users are not being rated then allow for only one photo to be uploaded/ rated for free and then future photos will be on a per-rate basis where 1 rate = 1 new photo uploaded
 * Allow following other users
    * This will add a field to the user part of the database which will be followed users.
 Possibilities for this are: